 If there is a problem with a subtenant, and the initial tenant has drafted a sublease contract, he or she may serve a three-day notice of eviction in most cases.
 A landlord may evict a subtenant by serving a notice to perform or quit, which means the initial tenant is responsible for evicting the subtenant and may face eviction for failing to do so.

 Many times issues between landlords and tenants can be handled informally.
-But if you are in a situation where this doesn't appear to be an option, you'll want to consider taking legal action.
+But if you're in a situation where this doesn't appear to be an option, you'll want to consider taking legal action.
 You should know your state's laws and how they may apply in your case.
-Meet with a landlord-tenant attorney if you are involved in a dispute related to the subleasing or reletting of a property.
-You can begin with a free case review.
+It may be a good idea to meet with a landlord-tenant attorney if you're involved in a dispute related to the subleasing or reletting of a property.